Abstract

 Patent Specification

 Physical Data Modelers are familiar with metadata sets – the database system tables.
-Both are structures (models) of a database schema, and the modeler forward and revere-engineers between the two.
+Both are structures (models) of a database schema, and the modeler forward and revere-engineers are between the two.

 Tool-specific Metadata Sets